 Talk to your doctor or pharmacist about whether caffeine might affect your medications.
 He or she can say whether you need to reduce or eliminate caffeine from your diet.

 Curbing your caffeine habit

-To change your caffeine habit, try these tips:
+To change your caffeine habit more gradually, try these tips:

-- Cut back gradually.
+- Cut back.
+But do it gradually.
 For example, drink one fewer can of soda or drink a smaller cup of coffee each day.
 Or avoid drinking caffeinated beverages late in the day.
 This will help your body get used to the lower levels of caffeine and lessen potential withdrawal effects.